tahirsafari/parkson/README.md

 # Parkson
 ## Note: Springboot version downgraded to 1.5 from 2 to make it work on Wildfly9.
-Springboot 2 was working fine with Wildfly 18.Please make sure you copy the build folder (after running npm run build) of react app located under parkson-frontend, to src/main/webapp/demo.
+Springboot 2 was working fine with Wildfly 18.
+###Please make sure you copy the build folder (after running npm run build) of react app located under parkson-frontend, to src/main/webapp/demo.

 Sample Springboot based Backend App enabled with JSON Web Token authentication and uses pgsql as database.